Aboudoc/Ethernaut-OpenZeppelin/README.md

 ## Solution

-Copy instance address from the console and paste it as vaultAddress in exploitVault script
+Copy instance address from the console and paste it as `vaultAddress` in `exploitVault.js` script

 Run the exploit: